 - to improve our website.

 Except for the cases listed above, EHRI will not pass on any data of registered users to third parties unless required to by law.
 If EHRI processes personal data on the basis of your consent, you have the opportunity to withdraw your consent at any time.
 From that moment on, EHRI will no longer process any of your personal data.

 EHRI Data Policy

-Under the Dutch Personal Data Protection act, sensitive personal data can only be used for research purposes.
-Responsibility for compliance with the Dutch Personal Data Protection act lies with the person ultimately publishing the data.
-Where research results are published in a country other than the Netherlands, the personal data protection act of that country must be complied with.
-Since the data on the research portal only involve descriptions of collections, a visit to the archive storing the records is necessary to actually access the documents.
-It is quite likely that this institution will have its own policy regarding access to the sources and privacy protection: this is explained in the detailed version of the country reports.
+Under article 9 and 10 GDPR, special categories of Personal Data and Personal Data regarding to criminal convictions or offences can only be used for research purposes.
+Responsibility for compliance with the European and Dutch personal data protection regulations lies with the person ultimately publishing the data.
+When research results are published in a country other than the Netherlands, the personal data protection act of that country must be complied with.
+Where research results are published in a country other than bound by the GDPR, the personal data protection act of that country must be complied with.
+Since the data on the research portal only involve descriptions of collections (and not the collections itself), a visit to the archive storing the records is necessary to actually access the documents.
+It is quite likely that this institution will have its own data protection policy regarding access to the sources and privacy protection: this is explained in the detailed version of the country reports.
 Users have to comply with these specific procedures and cannot invoke the fact that they found a collection description on the EHRI research portal to gain access to the archived document itself.

-If you consider you have well-founded grounds - based on the Dutch Personal Data Protection Act - against the publication of a specific set of personal data on the research portal, you may send a letter or an email, indicating your interest and explaining your reasons for objecting to publication, to the party responsible for processing the personal data.
+If you consider you have well-founded grounds - based on the GDPR and/or Dutch personal data protection regulation - against the publication of a specific set of personal data on the research portal, you may send a letter or an email, indicating your interest and explaining your reasons for objecting to publication, to the party responsible for processing the personal data.
 This party will examine your complaint and provide you with an answer within a reasonable space of time.